Why your workplace should be celebrating Black History Month

 6. BBC spread the word about Black History Month.

->

-> These diverse examples demonstrate how Black History Month can be celebrated within the workplace.
+These diverse examples demonstrate how Black History Month can be celebrated within the workplace.
 Celebrating this cause can enable all employees to advocate for equality around ethnicity and race by clearly standing against racism and prejudice.
-By discussing black history and culture at work, your ethnic minority employees will be told that their identities, background and cultures are valid and celebrated within your organisation.
-To continue the debate beyond Black History Month, the book Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge (check out our book review) offers a thought-provoking discussion about black people facing a multitude of inequalities from various perspectives – including employment, education and personal development.
+By discussing black history and culture at work, your ethnic minority employees will see that their identities, background and cultures are valid and celebrated within your organisation.
+To continue the debate beyond Black History Month, the book Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge (see our diversity and inclusion book reviews ) offers a thought-provoking discussion about black people facing a multitude of inequalities from various perspectives – including employment, education and personal development.

->

-> If your organisation could benefit from our 28 years of experience of working in equality, diversity and inclusion, get in touch to see how we can help.
+If your organisation could benefit from our 28 years of experience of working in equality, diversity and inclusion, get in touch to see how we can help.

 For more information about how we can help your organisation